TheGeekOnSkates/geek-rig/notes.md

 # Current status

 I'm seriously considering skipping to the "finishing touches" section below;
 the 4000 works.
-I can compile software for it.
-It's been fun pushing my 6502 skills to the limit, but I just don't feel like spending countless hours doing things I could do in seconds in C.  And getting cc65 to cooperate has been like trying to teach a dog to ice skate. :D
+I can compile and run software for it.
+You could fork this right now and (from reading the comments in my header and .asm files) start to use it.
+But before I move on to the 8000, there are a few things I want to try:

-But I will do my best to resist the temptation.
-My game plan right nowis:
+* Finish Tic-Tac-Tie.
+I've made great progress, but just got tired of it. :)

-1. Finish Tic-Tac-Tie.
-Assume 40 columns so I don't have to do the weird centering nonsense.
-My CRT, my Termux, and even my Cool-Retro-Term all have 40 columns.
-If someone else wants to play it, they'll have to zoom their terminal for a bit.
+* I started on a kernel; play with that some more, and if possible use that to build a little text-based game
-2. Keep trying on cc65.
-If it happens, maybe build something else.
-If not, no biggy.
+* Keep trying on cc65.
+Seriously thinking about reaching out on a forum about this.
-3. Get it working on the Pi 1 and on Termux; maybe include binaries in the project for that.
+* Get it working on the Pi 1 and on Termux; maybe include binaries in the project for that.
-4. Write docs - at least show the memory map, supported disk statuses, etc. like in the header file.
+* Write docs - at least show the memory map, supported disk statuses, etc. like in the header file.

 THEN it's time to start on the 8000. :)